jceipek/jceipek.github.com/content/projects/making-faster-systems/index.md

 -------

 <small>
 Thanks to Casey Muratori, Mike Acton, and Gil Tene for teaching me new ways of thinking about software performance.
-Thanks to Cypress Frankenfeld, Clemens Ceipek, and Elissa Ye for feedback on this essay.
+Thanks to Cypress Frankenfeld, Clemens Ceipek, Elissa Ye, and Brendan Ritter for feedback on this essay.
 </small>